cloudmesh-community/hid-sp18-523/notebook.md

 * Set up two VM ( Ubuntu 18 04 ) on mac
 * Installed open source puppet 5 (server and agent) on local Ubuntu 18 04 VM and tested successfully as suggested by professor
+* Online Hours - Attended online hours of professor.
+Asked questions about bib and review comments of Puppet paper

 ## Week ( Jan 19 - Jan 25 , 2019 )

+* Online Hours - Attended online hours and showed Puppet working on VM to TA
 * Installed open source puppet 4 (server and agent) on local Ubuntu 16 04 VM and tested successfully as suggested by professor
 * Added section for installing open source Puppet on VM in tutorial
 * Imroved tutorial content and implemented other review comments given by professor on Puppet tutorial